-As per PRA methodology set out in PS17/15, concentration risk is defined as follows:
+As per PRA methodology set out in PS17/15, credit concentration risk is defined as:

-"Credit concentration risk is the risk of losses arising as a result of concentrations of exposures due to imperfect diversification.
-This imperfect diversification can arise from the small size of a portfolio or a large number of exposures to specific obligors (single name concentration) or from imperfect diversification with respect to economic sectors or geographical regions.
+"the risk of losses arising as a result of concentrations of exposures due to imperfect diversification.
+This imperfect diversification can arise from the small size of a portfolio or a large number of exposures to specific obligors (single name concentration) or from imperfect diversification with respect to economic sectors or geographical regions."